 I cannot forget Harold Crosby, who lived across the road as I was growing up.
 He and his wife, Gladys, and their daughter, Nola, meant a lot to me.
 The mother taught me how to knit, as we sat together in their living room.
 Nola and I loved to open an old trunk in the attic and pull out some ancient dresses and hats.
 Down the stairs we would come, all decked out with long beads of jewelry, even adding a bit of lipstick, our first makeup, which I had to scrub off before going home.

 I can remember learning to dance, as Harold showed me how to waltz around the room.
 Oh how we kids screamed in fun one Halloween when he wore a white sheet and chased us around outside.
 Naturally I would never tell anyone how scared I was at first at the shock of this ‘thing’ coming at us, with a banshie yell and wavy arms.
-Yes, Harold has a special tree in the farm’s front yard, that he planted himself.
+Yes, Harold has a special tree in our farm’s front yard, that he planted himself.
 Wish I had added a little plaque on a chain with a name on it, one for each person’s tree that they planted.
 I am the only one that can still identify the trees and the planter.

 I passed by the Coe Hill farm not long ago, some 65 or so years after these events, and was so happy to see those special trees still there.
 Both men are long dead.
 But the memories are as fresh as when they first happened.